Attainability of maximum work and the reversible efficiency from minimally nonlinear irreversible heat engines

 \section{Conclusion}

-Using the general formulation of the irreversible thermodynamics we studied the optimized work and the efficiency of minimally nonlinear irreversible heat engines operating between finite sized hot and infinite sized cold reservoirs.
+Using the general formulation of the irreversible thermodynamics, we studied the optimized work and the efficiency of minimally nonlinear irreversible heat engines operating between finite sized hot and infinite sized cold reservoirs.
 We obtained the necessary condition to achieve an optimized work output.
 Our condition obtained in the case of minimally nonlinear irreversible model resembles with the one obtained recently \cite{nonlinbath} for the generalized study of the irreversible heat engines in the nonlinear regime.
-This condition can not obtained in linear irreversible models \cite{nonlinbath}.
-Our result supports the fact that the minimally nonlinear irreversible model can be considered as a simplest and consistent model to study heat engines in the nonlinear regime.

 We used the optimization condition, Eq.(\ref{ELconst}), and calculated the maximum work and efficiency of the minimally nonlinear irreversible heat engines.
 Earlier studies for the irreversible heat engines showed that the tight coupling condition serves as an upper bound of the efficiency at maximum power.
-Even though the universal feature in the efficiency at maximum power has been obtained for the linear irreversible heat engine, the reversible efficiency can not be reached at finite power even for the tight coupling condition which in general provides the upper bound of the efficiency at the maximum power.
 Interestingly, our result showed that the reversible efficiency can be achieved at finite power for nonlinear irreversible heat engine under the tight coupling condition.
 Our results also showed that the reversible efficiency obtained from the nonlinear irreversible heat engines in the tight coupling condition is not necessarily to be in the regime of maximum or zero power output.

-We have calculated the efficiency at maximum power from the nonlinear irreversible heat engine under the non-tight coupling condition for a specific value of $g$ and found that the efficiency at maximum power is equal to the half of the reversible efficiency and the corresponding maximum work is half the exergy.
-This result is exactly same as the efficiency and the work at maximum power obtained from the linear irreversible heat engines under the tight coupling condition \cite{bathfinite}.
+We have also calculated the efficiency at maximum power from the nonlinear irreversible heat engine under the non-tight coupling condition for a specific value of $g$ and found that the efficiency at maximum power is equal to the half the reversible efficiency and the corresponding work is half the exergy.
+This result is exactly the same as the efficiency and the work at maximum power obtained from the linear irreversible heat engines under the tight coupling condition \cite{bathfinite}.